 - A Power Of Attorney (POA) in the name of a solicitor or family member is required by some banks.

 Call us on 1300 889 743 (+61 2 9194 1700 from outside of Australia) or complete our free assessment form to speak with one of our mortgage brokers who can help you get approved with the right lender.

 How Will My Income Be Assessed?

 Many Australian lenders don’t accept foreign currency when it comes to home loan applications from expats.
 This is one of the main obstacles that Australians in Ireland face.

 However, the Euro is one of the most common currencies that Australian lenders deal with.
-This means that you have a good chance to get approved if you earn your income in Euros.
+This means you have a good chance of getting approved if you earn your income in Euros.